mleoking/LeoTask/README.md

 * Network generation according to common network models
 * DelimitedReader: a sophisticated reader that explores CSV (Comma-separated values) files like a database
 * Fast random number generator based on the Mersenne Twister algorithm
-* An integrated CurveFitter from the ImageJ project
 * ...

 ## Example Application: